robmoffat/markdown-cv/src/rob-moffat-cv.md

 “With Kite9 Rob's pulled off a rare double of having an ambitious technical vision and the focus and tenacity to get that vision built and launched.
 I love the tool too; Kite9 is crazy good.”

-*Bret Weinraub (partner at Aura Software)*
+*Bret Weinraub, partner at Aura Software (from LinkedIn)*

 [/aside]

 Kite9 is a online software diagramming tool that (unlike say **Visio**) organises the layout of the diagrams for you.

-Kite9 uses some cool technologies like **Grails, Bootstrap, SVG** and **jQuery**.
+Kite9 uses some interesting technologies like **Grails, Bootstrap, SVG** and **jQuery**.
 But the most interesting part is the graph layout.
 Graph layout is a well-researched problem, but none of the algorithms in the literature had the functionality I wanted to see.
 Kite9 uses a bespoke graph layout algorithm based on published approaches, but taken in new directions to give the user more control over the orientation of the elements.

 You can try it at [Kite9.com](http://kite9.com).
 It’s pretty fun to use, but still in development.